simonlundmark1/odoo-tl-inventor-BOM-import/README.md

 Booking lines with:
 - Product and quantity
-- Warehouse overrides per line
-- Related fields from booking (dates, state, project)
+- Related fields from booking (warehouse, dates, state)

 ## Availability Grid

-The availability grid (`Inventory → Rental → Availability`) provides:
+The availability grid (`Rental → Availability`) provides:

 - Week-by-week view of product availability (12 weeks at a time)
+- **Warehouse filter dropdown**: View all warehouses aggregated or filter by specific warehouse
 - Gradient color-coded cells: green (0% booked) → yellow (75% booked) → red (100% booked)
 - Click booked cells to drill-down to booking lines
 - Search bar for filtering products by name/code